-The following are links for Web Site as well as descriptions of resources related to the effect that children can have upon a marriage.
+The following are links for Web Sites as well as recommended resources concerning the children’s effect on marriage.
 We pray you will find them to be helpful for your marriage and your family life.

 • Crosswalk.com/family/parenting This web site ministers to a number of needs on a variety of topics —one of them being family and parenting.
 You can visit this web site to read a number of articles and even sign up for their Parenting Email Newsletter.